review

 Oh-My-Pi is a strong fit if you: live in the terminal, want to keep your model choice open across 40+ providers, value real LSP/DAP integration, can tolerate a fast-moving codebase, and want an open-source agent you can embed via its SDK or the ACP.
 Power users coming from Cursor or Claude Code who feel locked in will likely love it.

-It is probably not the right fit if you: are new to AI coding assistants and want a polished, opinionated UX (try Cursor or our broader roundup of AI coding tools first), require Node.js compatibility (Bun is mandatory), need rock-solid API stability for third-party integration (the internal protocols change frequently), or run in environments where adopting a tool with a low bus factor is unacceptable.
+It is probably not the right fit if you: are new to AI coding assistants and want a polished, opinionated UX, require Node.js compatibility (Bun is mandatory), need stable APIs for third-party integration (the internal protocols change frequently), or run in environments where a low bus factor is unacceptable.

 The 150 open issues and 155 open pull requests against version 15 are a yellow flag for production-critical adoption, but a green flag for community engagement — both readings are valid.